-Active Management Risk (sometimes referred to as Portfolio Management Risk, Management Risk, or Manager Risk) - An advisor's strategy, investment selection, investment techniques, risk analysis or trading execution may cause a fund to underperform relative to its benchmark index, broad indices, or funds with similar investment objectives and strategies and may not produce expected returns.
+Active Management Risk (sometimes referred to as Portfolio Management Risk, Management Risk, or Manager Risk) - An advisor's strategy, investment selection, investment techniques, risk analysis or trading execution may cause a fund to underperform relative to its benchmark index, broad indices, or funds with similar investment objectives and strategies.
 The advisor's judgments about the attractiveness, value, risks or potential appreciation of a fund's investments may prove incorrect.
 Conflicts of interest, and legislative, regulatory or tax developments may affect the investment techniques available to an advisor.